lhagan/Open-in-Chrome/README.md

 ## Version History

+**2013-07-22**: Fix an issue that caused OS X to report that the ChromeHelper application is damaged

 **2012-12-12**: Bug fix - make sure that Chrome always brings itself to the front (instead of hiding behind Safari).

 **2012-01-23**: Initial release.